 A recent trip to Berkeley started with a visit with a friend and lunch at the Blue Barn Gourmet.
 Then I met another friend and heard her thoughts of taking the Trans-Siberian Railway.
 Alone.

-And without gettin' all Adrienne Rich on you, (the following was pulled from this article) a landmark UCLA study suggests that when women hang out together during stressful times, the hormone oxytocin is released as part of our stress response.
-If I understand it correctly, it also encourages the two friends to perhaps add in a few more women to widen the group, which releases more of this hormone and further counters stress and produces a calming effect.
+We also talked about (the following was pulled from this article) a landmark UCLA study that suggests when women hang out together during stressful times, the hormone Oxytocin is released as part of our stress response.
+This response encourages the two friends to perhaps add in a few more women to widen the group, which releases more of this hormone and further counters stress and produces a calming effect.
 I can only imagine things getting really rough and a bunch of women hoarding up, growing into a huge crowd.

 Sadly, for our menfolk, this calming response does not happen, says Dr. Klein, because testosterone—which men produce in high levels when they’re under stress—seems to reduce the effects of oxytocin.
 Estrogen, she adds, seems to enhance it.
 Pics from the trip: